 When you want to know which legal entities to which an officer or director is assigned, there is a time-consuming process to request and review documents for the likely entities.

 With entity management, however, you develop a master list of people (or other entities) who serve entities in the corporate.
 You then assign people from that list to a particular entity in a certain role.
-The roles might vary between entities.
-For example:
+The roles might vary between entities.3 For example:

-This approach to assigning officers and directors means that you can easily create reports organized by person in minutes rather than hours or days.
+This approach to assigning officers and directors means that you can create reports organized by person in minutes rather than hours or days.

 With officers and directors assigned to multiple entities, you want to track when their mandates start and stop.
 Tracking mandates, or terms of service, allows you to know who was on the board of directors during a particular year when an important decision was made.